-The operating loss decreased by approximately \$3,127,000 or 76 percent, as compared to the operating loss in 2021.
-The primary components of the increase in the operating income are an increase in the Medical Center's net patient service revenue of approximately \$3,161,000; a decrease in employee benefits of approximately \$1,365,000 in 2022 related to the Medical Center's participation in the state-wide TCDRS retirement plan; decreases in purchased services, professional fees, supplies and other expenses of approximately \$618,000 in 2022.
+The operating loss decreased by approximately \$2,706,000, or 66%, as compared to the operating loss in 2021.
+The primary components of decreased operating loss are an increase in the Medical Center's net patient service revenue of approximately \$3,161,000; a decrease in employee benefits of approximately \$1,365,000 in 2022 related to the Medical Center's participation in the state-wide TCDRS retirement plan and decreases in purchased services, professional fees, supplies, and other expenses of approximately \$197,000 in 2022.